lucas-rodrigues-goes/framework-dnd/docs/planned/COMBAT PROFICIENCIES.md

 - Expertise: You can make attacks of opportunity whenever a creature starts spellcasting within melee range.

 ### Combat Casting
-- Proficiency: You've learned weave weapon attacks between the casting of your spells, when using your action to cast a cantrip, you can use your bonus action to make a melee weapon attack.
+- Proficiency: You've learned weave weapon attacks between the casting of your spells, using your action to cast a cantrip grants you an extra attack.
 - Expertise: You can also use this feature when casting a spell of 5th level or lower.

 ### Heavy Striking